 No, PrEP is an additional level of protection against HIV.
-The FDA recommends that you use PrEP with condoms to maximize your protection against HIV and other STIs.
+The FDA recommends that you use condoms to maximize your protection against HIV and other STIs.
 However, PrEP can help lower your risk of contracting HIV even in situations where you don’t use a condom.
 PrEP , However, does not protect you against other STIs, such as syphilis and Hepatitis C.

 Is PrEP Safe

 PrEP is a prevention option that includes taking a pill once a day.
 Truvada for PrEP, can cause side effects like nausea in some people, but these generally subside over time.
 If you are on the PrEP program, tell your health care provider about any side effects that are severe or do not go away.
 Visit Truvada.com for safety information about Truvada: http://www.truvada.com/patients